Worst case calculation

 Important parameter: Surface-to-mass-ratio

 A higher amount of applied ink, as well as a higher surface coverage will always lead to increased migration values.
 Next to these parameters, the surface-to-mass ratio for the packaging material has to be considered as it is a crucial parameter.
 An increase in the surface-to-mass-ratio leads to increased migration results, thereby the chance of exceeding the specific migration limit (SML) is more likely.

 If the results of the worst case calculation (tier 1 within Siegwerk’s exposure assessment) for the packed food unit are lower than the applicable thresholds, no further measures are required.
 Otherwise, further refinement such as migration modeling (tier 2) or migration testing (tier 3) are necessary.

 Worst Case Calculator© Non Finished Inks

-For “semi-finished inks/varnishes”, we can provide our Worst Case Calculator© Non Finished Inks on request.
+For “semi-finished inks/varnishes”, we can provide our Worst Case Calculator© Non Finished Inks.
 You can use this to carry out a Worst Case Calculation for an ink or varnish, which the converter produces from two or more “semi-finished inks/varnishes” supplied by Siegwerk.